BeverlyFigueroa/Projects/index.md

    - [Part 1](https://public.tableau.com/views/CompleteVideoGameProject/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)<br>
      Click the arrows at the top to scroll through the different visualizations.
    - [Part2](https://vimeo.com/722763747/019392f786)<br>
-     I couldn't make the animated visualization work outside of Tableau, so I made a video of it!
+     I couldn't make the animated visualization work outside of Tableau Public, so I made a video of it!